 \section{Conclusion}

-Building upon related work and in analogy with relational database systems, this paper has proposed a graph-native approach to \acf{lpg} normalization.
+Building upon related work and in analogy with relational database systems, this paper proposes a graph-native approach to \acf{lpg} normalization.
 The novel process employs graph transformation rules to normalize graphs into \ac{gnnf} and subsequently reduces redundancy.
-Our evaluation experimentally shows the applicability of our approach using a variety of graphs and functional dependencies; it also shows the tradeoff between having a simple structure and the reduction of redundancies.
+Our evaluation experimentally shows the applicability of our approach using a variety of graphs and functional dependencies; it highlights the tradeoff between having a simple structure and the reduction of redundancies, and it emphasizes the possible impact on query performance.

 These observations open several avenues for future research.
-First, while we assume the availability of \acp{gnfd}, in practice these dependencies may not be known a priori; thus, developing automated mining techniques for their discovery is an interesting next step.
-Another aspect of future work is to consider a broader range of functional dependencies using complex graph patterns as their scope.
-Finally, we plan to investigate to what extent our work can be applied to knowledge graphs in \acs{rdf} as well.
+First, while we assume the availability of \acp{gnfd}, in practice these dependencies may need to be determined automatically, e.g., through mining\edbtarxiv{.}{.
+However, following related work~\cite{skavantzos_third_2025}, current mining techniques only can provide heuristics on meaningful dependencies; thus automatic \ac{gnfd} discovery is an interesting next step. } Another aspect of future work is to consider a broader range of dependencies using complex graph patterns as their scope.
+Based on our insights on query performance we see the need for further research on rewriting queries for normalized graphs as well.
+Finally, we plan to investigate to what extent our work can be applied to knowledge graphs in \acs{rdf}.